 Ever wondered why 4.66 billion active internet users surf the internet?
 Two reasons: to be entertained and to satisfy their curiosity.
 Interestingly, both of these reasons make the case for educational videos that teach as well as entertain.

-In fact, how-to videos are among the most popular videos (read: most viewed) type of video on the second largest search engine, YouTube.
+In fact, how-to videos, part of instructional videos, are among the most popular videos (read: most viewed) type of video on the second largest search engine, YouTube.